Tom is the Melbourne Connect Chair of Digital Innovation for Society at the University of Melbourne.

 His research interests include high-performance computing, machine learning and computer vision.
-He has a particular interest in is mainly in the field of real-time computer vision – the processing of information from a video camera in a computer to enable intelligent systems to understand what is happening in their environment.
+He has a particular interest in the field of real-time computer vision – the processing of information from a video camera in a computer to enable intelligent systems to understand what is happening in their environment.
 This has applications for augmented reality, robotics and assistive technologies for visually impaired users, as well as medical imaging.
 He is interested in how the design of intelligent systems can both learn from and inform our understanding of biological systems.